-There are different human research regulations depending upon the type of research under review; such as, the FDA and HHS.
+There are different human research regulations depending upon the type of research under review; suchas, the FDA and HHS.
 The FDA web page Comparison of FDA and HHS Human Subject Protection Regulations outlines differences between FDA regulations and HHS 45 CFR 46 regulations for the protection of human subjects.

-Research with FDA-regulated test articles may commence only after the IRB has approved the protocol and:
+Research with FDA-regulated test articles may commence only after the IRB has approved the protocol (this includes recruiting, obtaining consent, and screening participants for a specific study that is subject to the IND) and:

-- 5.1.1 determines that the research will be conducted under an applicable Investigational New Drug Application (IND) or Investigational Device Exemption (IDE); or - 5.1.2 determines that the proposed use of any investigational device satisfies the FDA criteria for non-significant risk devices; or - 5.1.3 determines that satisfactory justification has been provided by the investigator as to why an IND or IDE is not required.
+- 511 determines that the research will be conducted under an applicable Investigational New Drug Application (IND) or Investigational Device Exemption (IDE);or - 512 determines that the proposed use of any investigational device satisfies the FDA criteria for nonsignificant risk devices; or - 513 determines that satisfactory justification has been provided by the investigator as to why an IND or IDE is not required.